-The task of your home remodeling project can sometimes be overwhelming, but keep in mind the end result and that smile reappears on your face.
-As your house comes together, one small organizational task could have you grinning all the way to the proverbial bank, even while the contractor is pouring concrete into the space that will reappear as your brand-new kitchen.
+The task of your home construction or remodeling project can sometimes be overwhelming, but keep in mind the end result and that smile reappears on your face.
+As your home comes together, one small organizational task could have you grinning all the way to the proverbial bank, even while the contractor is pouring concrete into the space that will reappear as your brand-new kitchen.
 Turn your attention instead to what will be your amazing new closets.
 Hard to believe at this point in the process that a space once a little chaotic, disorganized and packed beyond belief now has the chance to be a beautiful, functional space.
 With some planning and research, your new closet will be a place of serenity, where everything stored in there will have its proper place and ease of accessibility.

 Although we all want that perfect closet, few of us know how to achieve it.
 Closet design expert Jennie Rinker of Closet America shares that the first thing to think about is why you want to renovate your storage areas, followed by prioritizing the closets of your home in order of urgency, making clear what the ideal result will do for you.
 Oftentimes, priorities differ across generations, “Clients in Gen X and Y tend to need high capacity storage for their children and to condense the chaos in the rest of the house,” Rinker offers, “On the other hand, baby boomers who have already remodeled everything else in their house are often upgrading master closets.
 A custom closet is a luxury item for this group, so the decorative aspects of the closet take top priority.”